 To say there’s a late payment “culture” in the UK is something of a misnomer, because the implication is that paying late is both intentional and endemic.
-And the reality is a little more complex, as I found out last week during a conversation with Philip King, Co-Chair of the Prompt Payment Code Advisory Board, and CEO of CICM.
+And the reality is a little more complex, as I found out last week during a conversation with Philip King, Small Business Commissioner and former CEO of the CICM

-Although the spotlight has shone more brightly on the consequences of paying suppliers late since the start of the recession 7 years ago, of course it’s nothing new – so I asked Mr King why he thought it was something we’re still grappling with in the UK.
+Although the spotlight has shone more brightly on the consequences of paying suppliers late, of course it’s nothing new – so I asked Mr King why he thought it was something we’re still grappling with in the UK.
 And he pointed to a number of reasons, the first one being that it's something “we’ve always done” and that some companies consider pushing payment terms out as a normal part of their financial strategy (ok, so far, so cultural…).

 However, he then went on to say that that was only part of the picture.
 In many cases it seems it simply comes down to error on the part of the supplier – ie an incorrect code used, filed incorrectly, invoice not raised on time etc, compounded by a slow discovery and response time from the purchaser.